-RETENTION POLICY
+RETENTION PROTOCOL

 Students are sometimes retained in a grade in an attempt to better prepare them for the demands of the next grade level.
-This is often seen as an extra year for them to mature and "catch up."
-The Jamestown Public Elementary Schools believe that students should have the opportunity for success at each level of their educational experience.
+The Jamestown Public Elementary Schools believes that students should have the opportunity for success at each level of their educational experience.
 When students experience non-success, a variety of interventions will be attempted to accommodate individual learning styles and needs.
-Retention should be viewed as a final alternative; after all other options have been exhausted.
-If retention is recommended a conference will be held where parent(s), teacher, and principal discuss the options and plan of action.
+Retention shall be used sparingly and should be viewed as a final alternative; after all other options have been exhausted.
+If retention is recommended a conference will be held where parent(s)/guardian(s), teacher, and principal discuss the options and plan of action.